WebReflection/just-mime/README.md

 bunx just-mime --exclude ^vnd.,^x-,others
 # exclude supports ^ and $ for prefix/suffix cases

+# produces a direct `{"ext": "mime"}` json object instead of a module
+# (less minification friendly but more compatible with other PLs)
+bunx just-mime --json

 # it shows an informative help message
 bunx just-mime --help
 ```